 “Qu’est-ce que je peux faire pour toi, Mei Mei?”

 Most of the time, Mei Mei was too shy to ask questions, and she didn’t know how to.
-Seeing her classmates already speak quite well after a few months, she felt dumb and stupid that she was still fighting with herself about some pronunciation and grammars…Mei Mei had always been an excellent student in her class and this never happened to her.
+Seeing her classmates already speak quite well after a few months, she felt dumb and stupid that she was still fighting with herself about some pronunciation and grammars…Mei Mei had always been an excellent student in her class in China and this never happened to her.
 It was really hard for her to take easy the giggles of her classmates over her funny French.
 She would feel very embarrassed and frustrated, resulting in feeling inferior to the rest of the class.
-She didn’t know that Romanian is one of the latin languages, and the mandarin of Chinese is by no means close to any of it.
+She didn’t know that Romanian is one of the latin languages as French is, and the mandarin of Chinese is by no means close to any.

 One long year went by.
-Mei Mei finished her Introductory French Welcome Class, with a still-awkward pronunciation and intonation of the French taught by her professeure from France, with a thick Chinese accent.
+Mei Mei finished her Introductory French Welcome Class, with a still-awkward pronunciation and intonation of the French, taught by her professeure qui vient de la France, with a thick Chinese accent.
 Now in the normal school system, she had to adapt to the French of the Quebecois.
-She had to learn the “là, là” before starting a sentence, and to finish it with “ben oui, tarbanouche,” Understanding this meant mastering the local language, with which she gained some recognition, respect, and comfortingly, a little confidence!
+She had to learn the “là, là” before starting a sentence, and to finish it with “ben oui, tarbanouche”.
+Understanding this meant mastering the local language, with which she gained some recognition, respect, and comfortingly, a little confidence!

 Paradise Circus – from Massive Attack’s 2010 Heligoland album